This blog may contain affiliate links. Read our disclosure policy for more info.

 You can purchase tickets online or when you arrive.
 It’s a bit pricey, but these gardens are totally worth seeing and one of the most popular attractions in the city!
 The ticket prices vary depending on the season ranging from $22-38 CAD for an adult admission.
 Children are only $2-3 CAD, so it’s a great family activity in Victoria!

-If you just need a ride, this handy express shuttle to the gardens is a popular choice.
+You can visit on your own or as part of one of these amazing tours to Butchart Gardens from Victoria.
+If you just need a ride though, this handy express shuttle to the gardens is a popular choice.
 You’ll have roundtrip transportation taken care of for only $50 CAD per person and it leaves from the iconic Fairmont Empress Hotel (#15 on our list!).

 For more of a VIP Victoria experience, this luxury half-day tour gets you your own private tour guide and driver.
 You’ll start with time to stroll through Butchart Gardens before driving around to see the city’s best sights.
 While a “luxury” option, it’s actually decently affordable if you’re traveling as a group since it’s $550 CAD for a group of up to 7 people.